There are a few things to consider when bringing a new pet fish to your home tank, or when transporting the aquatic animal to a new location.

 There are several variables that we need to take into consideration when discussing the time a fish can survive in a small bag.

-Furthermore, the amount of time fish can live in their shipping bags has to do with transportation conditions and whether they’re packed accordingly.
+Furthermore, the amount of time fish can stay alive in shipping bags has to do with transportation conditions and whether they’re packed accordingly.

 The type of bag – polyethylene, Ziploc, breathing – and container also play a role here.

-With that being said, here’s how long a fish can live in a shipping bag:
+With that being said, here’s how long a fish can live in a bag in general:

-Ideally, you should try to avoid letting a fish stay in a bag for more than 4 to 6 hours.
-With that being said, if optimal packing conditions are met, a fish can safely live in its bag for 24 to over 48 hours without suffering any damage.
-Most freshwater fish will survive overnight and 2-day shipments in a breathing bag or a polythene one that is packed with 1/3 water and 2/3 pure oxygen.
+If optimal packing conditions are met, a fish can safely live in its bag for 24 to over 48 hours without suffering any damage.
+Breathing or polythene bags packed with 1/3 water and 2/3 pure oxygen will let most freshwater fish survive overnight and 2-day shipping.

 Most reputable breeders and pet store sellers pack fish according to a set of strict requirements.
 Following these requirements keeps your new pet alive for quite a while before the time comes to put it in its new tank.